VitalDevTeam/vital-message-bar/readme.md

 * Theme must support [wp_body_open](https://developer.wordpress.org/reference/functions/wp_body_open/) hook

 ## WP Engine Warning
 You must contact WP Engine support and ask them to exclude the `vtlmb_dismissed` cookie from being cached.
-Otherwise, their system cache will prevent it from being read resulting in the message bar never being dismissed.
+They must do this on EACH of the site environments (prod, dev, and staging).
+This will prevent the server from caching the message bar which causes it to appear even after it's been dismissed.

 ## Hooks